SequeiraLian/AT3-gardening-app/docs/developer_notes.md

 # Developer Notes

-Description:This document is a record of regular (weekly) uodates to my prroject.
+Description: This document is a record of regular (weekly) uodates to my prroject.
 It will describes the current task I am doing, any challenges I am facing, and upcoming goals/steps to do.

 ### Term 1 Week 11
 Monday 08 April